esther-joseph/city-in-a-snowglobe/README.md

-# 3D Weather City Visualization
+# City In A Snowglobe

 An interactive snow-globe city that visualizes real-time weather data from OpenWeatherMap using React, React-Three-Fiber, and @react-three/xr.